shaunsingh/material.nvim/README.md

 # 🌊 shaunsingh/material.nvim

-Modified version of marko-cerovac/material.nvim, to fit more with the material moonlight theme + added a lightline theme to use the lightline theme replace material.vim with the lightline theme and set let:g lightline_colorscheme to 'material'
+## Modified version of marko-cerovac/material.nvim, to fit more with the material moonlight theme.
+If using lightline, best served with https://github.com/shaunsingh/lightline.vim (lightline branch that has my moonlight theme)

+Original Readme:

 A port or [Material](https://material-theme.site) colorscheme for NeoVim written in lua